 The first Benzoic acid came from heating gum benzoin.
 Nostrodamus, 16th century physician, did this.
-However, this chemical converts to benzene by vitamin c.
+However, this chemical converts to the toxic benzene when combined with vitamin c.
 Benzene causes injury to the brain and spinal cord.
 One might wonder if his famous predictions were enhanced by benzoic-benzene neurotoxicity.

 Benzoic acid generates phenol by a number a reactions.
 Phenol begins the synthesis of nylon.
-In general this molecule does not fit well into mamalian physiology.
+In general, this molecule does not fit well into mammalian physiology.

-Benzoic acid as a topical fungal has a real use, often used to treat skin conditions.
+Benzoic acid as a topical fungicide has a real use, often used to treat skin conditions.
 But its biggest use is with food preservation.
-About 139,000 tons Benzoic acid is made in the US.
+About 139,000 tons of Benzoic acid are made in the US annually.
 That is enough to give almost every one in the USA one pound.
 We limit foods to 0.01% benzoic acid.
 Cosmetics may have 0.5-2.5%.
-Keep out of reach of cats.
-These felines lack the capacity metabolize benzoate-like chemicals safely.
+For your information, keep benzoic acid out of reach of cats.
+Felines lack the capacity metabolize benzoate-like chemicals safely.

-Most believe this chemical irritates skin and eyes.
-Going above certain levels in air by breathing or eye exposure results in injury.
-None-the-less its wide scale use in cosmetic and food keeps a ready market for its manufacture.
-We know that, tincture of benzoin has multiple uses in medicine.
+Most believe benzoic acid injures the skin and eyes, because going above certain percentage levels in the air results in irritation.
+Nevertheless, its wide-scale use in cosmetic and food manufacturing keeps a ready market for its manufacture.
+We know that a tincture of benzoin has multiple uses in medicine.
 It aids in dressing changes of complex wounds.
 All these uses result from its powerful suppression of bacterial growth.
 Like all preservatives, each has a relative toxicity between man and microbe.
 Therefore, Shelf life vs availability creates the business of food and cosmetic preservatives.

 toxic to cats